 A surgeon will assess these types of complicated fractures on a case-by-case basis.
 Surgical options include pinning the bones in place with wires or using plates and screws.

 If you have an open fracture, your doctor will surgically clean the wound before treating the fracture.
 You may be given a tetanus shot or antibiotics to stop an infection from developing.

 Once your doctor confirms the bone has healed—usually with a follow-up x-ray—then you can begin the process of regaining your finger strength.

-For a fun workout you can take anywhere, try therapy putty. ( See Product at Amazon )
+For a fun workout you can take anywhere, try therapy putty. ( See Product )

 Simple daily rehabilitation exercises using therapy putty or a finger strengthener will quickly get you back in shape.
 These recovery aids also alleviate stiffness and swelling and return full range of motion to the finger.